finom/docs.vovk.dev/docs/api.md

 ```

-The class also provides static property `defaultHeaders` that contains the standard headers for keep-alive connections.
-Since `StreamResponse` accepts standard `ResponseInit` as options argument you can override default headers by optionally using `defaultHeaders`.
+The class also provides static property `defaultHeaders` that contains the standard headers for the keep-alive connections.
+Since `StreamResponse` accepts standard `ResponseInit` as options argument you can override default headers and optionally use `StreamResponse.defaultHeaders`.

 ```ts
 const resp = new StreamResponse<Token>({